theoklahuman/odin-recipes/README.md

 # odin-recipes
-This is one of the first projects that tested my knowledge of the simple concepts of html.
-I'm feeling really good about this and can't wait to get started.
+This is one of the first projects that tested my knowledge of the simple concepts of html and CSS.
+It's a simple project to test the basics and I've really enjoyed playing with the html and css so far.

-I believe it's going to be something about food.
-I mean, look at the title.
+Disclaimer: The ingredients and steps won't get you to the finished product in the images.
+The focus is on the html and css, not the food. :)